emre-us/ISL/README.md

    -> For R:
       [R Code for ISLR](https://statlearning.com/code.html); [stack overflow community](https://stackoverflow.com/); [Amir Sadoughi](http://asadoughi.github.io/stat-learning)

 For R, I recommend using [Rstudio IDE](https://rstudio.com/products/rstudio/download/), and, for Python, either JupyterLab or Jupyter Notebook via [Anaconda](https://www.anaconda.com/).
+Also if you are a Mac user, you will need to install [XQuartz](https://www.xquartz.org/) to run the fix() function in R.

 For these exercises I additionally installed the following packages: